 The fundamental differences between inpatient and outpatient rehab include the following:

 An outpatient drug rehab center offers treatment but no community or private housing.
 Outpatient treatment includes many different levels of care depending on the severity of your symptoms.
 Crescent Moon Recovery's outpatient rehab will provide the following comprehensive services to maintain long-term recovery:

-We provide the following levels of outpatient care:
+We provide the following levels of care:

 Find out more about our outpatient treatments by visiting our Treatment Services page.